mehmet552/windows-TaskbarMusicWidget/README.md

 # Taskbar Music Widget

  A simple  Windows taskbar widget that displays the current song and allows you to pause, resume, skip to the previous or next song, change the song duration, and control the volume.
+ It also automatically hides itself when a full-screen application or game is running.

 ## Installation

 To install the widget, simply run the provided batch script: